How to Install Arch Linux and Hyprland (Part 2 of 2)

 Press SUPER M to exit Hyprland.

-For this tutorial, we'll use my own config file as a base.
-However
+For this tutorial, we'll use my own config file as a base but if you already have an existing Hyprland config make sure to back it up.

 1